Q: What is The Shackles of Liberty about?

 I think that’s true.
 And I think that those paradoxes come most vividly into focus in the story of Thomas and Sally.
-It’s the story of an “apostle of liberty” who owned slaves, and an oppressed young woman who dictated to him the terms of her own destiny.
+It’s the story of an “apostle of liberty” who owned slaves, and of an oppressed young woman who dictated to him the terms of her own destiny.
 I think this pairing somehow captures what we are as a nation and a people.
 We need to understand them in order to understand the America that we inherited—an America of tragic failures as well as noble ideals, achievements, and aspirations.
 We need to understand Thomas and Sally in order to better understand ourselves.

 Q: What are some of your aesthetic influences and techniques?

 To borrow a phrase from Bertolt Brecht, my goal is to “make the familiar strange”—to portray iconic figures of American history in a way that provokes the audience to fresh thought, insight, and evaluation.
 Tactics used to achieve this include having Thomas Jefferson portrayed by a woman, non-realistic staging that splits Jefferson into his “public” and “private” personae, and a range of songs and music that metaphorically enlarges a single setting to suggest the three continents from which the play’s issues arise: Europe, Africa, and America.

 Q: What kind of impact—artistic, intellectual, communal, civic, social, etc.—do you hope the play will have?